 - identify qualified individuals for membership on the Board;

-- recommend to the Board the director nominees for the next annual meeting of shareholders;
+- recommend to the Board the director nominees for the next annual meeting of stockholders;

 - oversee the corporate governance affairs of the Board and the Company.

 The Committee shall be appointed by the Board and shall be comprised of at least two (2) members.
 Each Committee member must be “independent” in accordance with applicable law, including the rules and regulations of the Securities and Exchange Commission (the “SEC”) and the requirements of the listing standards of the Nasdaq Stock Market.
-The Board shall either designate one member of the Committee as chairperson or delegate the authority to designate a chairperson to the Committee.
+The Board shall either designate one member of the Committee as chairperson (the “Chairperson”) or delegate the authority to designate a chairperson to the Committee.
 Members of the Committee shall be appointed by the Board upon the recommendation of a majority of the independent directors and may be removed by the Board in its discretion.

-The Committee shall meet as often as it determines, but no less than four times each year, either in person or telephonically, and at such times and places as the Committee shall determine.
+The Committee shall meet as often as it determines, but no less than four (4) times each year, either in person or telephonically, and at such times and places as the Committee shall determine.
 A majority of the members of the Committee present in person or by telephone shall constitute a quorum.
 The Chairperson of the Committee may call meetings of the Committee.
 The Chairperson, in consultation with the Committee members and members of management, will determine the frequency and length of Committee meetings and develop the Committee’s agenda.
 The Committee shall maintain written minutes of its meetings, which will be filed with the meeting minutes of the Board.

 - Criteria for Nomination to the Board: The Committee shall evaluate candidates for election to the Board consistent with criteria approved by the Board.
 The Committee shall review, from time to time, such criteria for nomination, including the appropriate skills and characteristics required of Board members and recommend any proposed changes to the Board for approval.

-- Director Resignation: The Committee shall consider, in accordance with the Company’s corporate governance guidelines, any resignation tendered to the Board by a director and recommend to the Board whether to accept such resignation.
+- Director Resignation: The Committee shall consider, in accordance with the Guidelines, any resignation tendered to the Board by a director and recommend to the Board whether to accept such resignation.

-- Shareholder Recommendations: The Committee shall have the authority to establish policies and procedures for the evaluation of candidates for election to the Board put forth by the Company’s shareholders.
-The Committee shall review and evaluate all candidates submitted by the Company’s shareholders.
+- Stockholder Recommendations: The Committee shall have the authority to establish policies and procedures for the evaluation of candidates for election to the Board put forth by the Company’s stockholders.
+The Committee shall review and evaluate all candidates submitted by the Company’s stockholders.